Individual Therapy

 Supporting Women Through Burnout

-I specialize in supporting women who grew up deeply attuned to everyone else’s emotions—often becoming the responsible one, the achiever, the helper.
+We specialize in supporting women who grew up deeply attuned to everyone else’s emotions and often became the responsible one, the achiever, or the helper.
 Now, even with all your insight and accomplishments, it still feels like you’re chasing a moving target just to feel “enough.”
 That perfectionism helped you survive, but now it’s running the show and fueling anxiety, burnout, and a relentless inner critic.
-I help you understand where those patterns come from, gently untangle from them, and build a relationship with yourself that feels grounded, steady, and kind.
+We can help you understand where those patterns come from, gently untangle from them, and build a relationship with yourself that feels grounded, steady, and kind.

 Walk & Talk Therapy